Zohair-coder/drexel-catalog-scraper/README.md

 1. Install Python 3.6 or later

-2. Install the required packages
+2. Install the required packages using pip:

 ###### Windows
 ```